 Some sewing machines may come with a foot that you can use for free-motion stitching, but others won’t.
 A darning foot can also be implemented to normal sewing machines that you can use for stitching quilts with free motion.

-How Do I Get Better At Free Motion Quilting?
+How Do I Become A Pro on Free Motion Quilting?

 One of the best ways that you can improve your free motion quilting skills is to practice as much as you can.
 If you’re a complete beginner, it can be difficult to learn free motion quilting at the start.